-Lagos, Wednesday August 7th 2013.
-All was set for my trip to Nairobi and JKIA, my suitcases were packed, and I had set the alarm before getting a good night’s sleep.
+All was set for my trip to Nairobi and JKIA, my suitcases were packed.
+I had set the alarm, ready to leave Lagos early the next morning.

 As always, I was looking forward to being in Nairobi, so my good mood dropped abruptly when I woke up to the message that the Jomo Kenyatta International Airport (JKIA) was on fire.
 It was all over the world news.
 Clearly, I was not going to Nairobi anytime soon.

 A couple of phone calls later, it was confirmed that all flights in and out of Nairobi were off.
 Passengers already in the air towards the Kenyan capital, were being diverted to Eldoret and Mombasa.